maladr0it/vr-ui-rendering/README.md

-# 3D font rendering
+# VR UI rendering

-Simple framework to demonstrate how text and basic GUI elements can be rendered efficiently with shaders.
+Simple framework to demonstrate how text and basic GUI elements can be rendered in 3D environments (such as VR) with shaders.

 This program utilizes multi-channel signed distance fields (MSDF) to render text efficiently and accurately on the GPU.